ESPRI-Mod/synda/sdt/doc/sdt_conf.md

 --------------------------------------------------------

-### module.globusonline
+### module.globus

-If true, use globus online platform to download files.
+If true, use globus platform to download files.

 Default: 0